cosmos/cosmos-sdk/docs/core/encoding.md

 }
 ```

 In this `Profile` example, we hardcoded `account` as a `BaseAccount`.
 However, there are several other types of [user accounts related to vesting](../../x/auth/spec/05_vesting.md), such as `BaseVestingAccount` or `ContinuousVestingAccount`.
-All of these accounts are different, but they all implement the `AccountI` interface.
-How would you create a `Profile` that allows all these types of accounts with an `account` field that accepts an `AccountI` interface?
+All of these accounts are different, but they all implement the `IAccount` interface.
+How would you create a `Profile` that allows all these types of accounts with an `account` field that accepts an `IAccount` interface?

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/x/auth/types/account.go#L301-L324